besworks/llm-complete/DEVELOPMENT.md

 ]
 ```

 This project uses [Mistral 7B Base](https://mistral.ai/news/announcing-mistral-7b) converted to [GGUF Format by TheBloke](https://huggingface.co/TheBloke/Mistral-7B-v0.1-GGUF).
 There are plenty of models to choose from but for lightweight creative writing this one does quite well.
-It can be run on a decent laptop and is released under the Apache 2.0 license allowing commercial use.
+It can be run on a decent laptop with no dedicated GPU and is released under the Apache 2.0 license allowing commercial use.
 There are newer and larger models in this series but this one hits a good balance of resource usage and creativity.

 The `systemPrompt` and `chatTemplate` options are not needed for basic completions.
 More on chat mode in the next article.
 This script does not generate responses with a personality.
-You cannot ask it a question and get a well formed response.
+You cannot ask it a question and get a well formed answer.
 To use this tool, you feed it incomplete text, and it will complete the text for you.

 ### Example Input